danforthcenter/plantcv-geospatial/docs/shapes_grid.md

     - out_path - Path to save the geojson shapefile.
 Should be ".geojson" file type.
     - num_ranges - Number of ranges to get created
     - num_columns - Number of columns to get created
-    - num_rows - Number of rows within a single plot, default: 4
+    - range_length - Length of each grid cell in the horizontal direction, in units matching the coordinate system of the `field_corners_path`
-    - range_length - Length of each grid cell in the horizontal direction, default: 3.6576 (7 feet in meters), in units matching the coordinate system of the `field_corners_path`
+    - row_length - Length of each grid cell in the vertical direction, in units matching the coordinate system of the `field_corners_path`
-    - column_length - Length of each grid cell in the vertical direction, default: 0.9144 (30 inches in meters), in units matching the coordinate system of the `field_corners_path`
+    - num_rows - Number of rows within a single plot, default: 1
     - range_spacing - Length of "alley" spaces between ranges, default: 0
     - column_spacing - Length of "alley" spaces between columns, default: 0